|Teepee Restaurants & Gas Stations (page 1)|

 |former gas station

 The Mi Cabana Restaurant has a teepee on its roof.
 The restaurant appeared to be closed in 2019.
-For more, see this website. [map]
+A new restaurant had moved in by 2021. [map]

 This concrete Teepee in Globe was built in the 1940s as a fast food stand.
-In 1972, the building housed the Red Roan Saloon.
-The bar closed in 1980.
-It was vacant for many years until it was restored in 2011.
-The front door was covered over and the structure was repainted to match a photo from the 1940s.
-The building next door was demolished.
+In 1972, the building was used as an entrance to the Red Roan Saloon which closed in 1980.
+The teepee was restored in 2011.
+The front door was covered up and the structure was repainted to match a photo from the 1940s.
+The building which housed the bar next door has been demolished.
+In 2021, plans were announced to restore the Teepee.
 For more, see these websites: 1 and 2. [map]The former gas station in Allentown is located just off I-40 at the Allentown exit.
 It was known at one time as the Indian City Exxon.
 The building has been vacant for decades.
-It stands next to Armand Ortega's Indian City, a souvenir and Indian arts and crafts store.
+It stands next to Armand Ortega's Indian City, a souvenir and Indian arts and crafts store. [map]

 |Geronimo's Castle was built in the 1940s.
 The building has been used as a Greyhound Bus Depot, curio shop, gas station, and restaurant.
 It was supposedly built where Chief Geronimo of the Apaches was captured.
 The postcard invited tourists to "stop in for a bottle of beer!".
 It is now known simply as "The Teepee".
 It was a bar and grill for many years but it closed in 2004 and has been vacant since then.
 There once was another, smaller teepee at a motel nearby.
 For more, see these websites: 1, 2, and 3. [map]|